Door Peninsula Strategic Analysis

 The current wave of shoreland protection projects could have negative environmental and socioeconomic consequences, including the loss of important fish habitat and the disruption of natural processes by which beaches and other coastal features are built up and maintained over time.
 To better understand and inform decision-makers and the public about these challenges, as well as potential alternative management approaches, the DNR is conducting a Strategic Analysis of Coastal Management on the Door Peninsula.

 Strategic Analysis Process

-The DNR will follow the process outlined in sec.
+The DNR is following the process outlined in sec.
 NR 150.10, Wis.
 Adm.
 Code.
 Using the best available information and input from the public and stakeholders, the DNR will identify and evaluate existing and alternative approaches to coastal management on the Door Peninsula under current conditions and possible future scenarios.

 A strategic analysis does not establish DNR policy or change existing rules.
 The purpose of the Door Peninsula Strategic Analysis is to inform decision-makers and the public about current conditions, existing and alternative approaches to coastal management on the peninsula and anticipated environmental and socioeconomic effects of those alternatives under high and low water scenarios.

 The public was invited to provide input on the scope of the strategic analysis between June 2 and July 23, 2021.
 During this period, 114 individuals filled-out an online questionnaire designed to help identify topics to be covered by the analysis.
 In addition, Midwest Environmental Advocates and Wisconsin's Green Fire provided written comments on a Draft Outline of topics to be covered.

 - Scoping Comments provided by Midwest Environmental Advocates